rh8991/signal-processing-roadmap/signal_generator/readme.md

 ## 🚀 Features

-- 📐 Generate basic signals: sine, square (more coming soon)
+- 📐 Generate basic signals: sine, square and Triangle (more coming soon)
 - 🎛 Set frequency, amplitude, and duration
 - 📊 Visualize waveforms using Matplotlib
 - 🔊 Play signals as audio